Citi is an advertising partner.

 When you pair the Chase Freedom Unlimited® with the Chase Sapphire Reserve® Chase Sapphire Preferred® Card or Ink Business Preferred℠ Credit Card, you get the best of both worlds.
 You can spend with these cards to maximize their bonus categories, such as travel, dining, and internet and telephone purchases, then make all your other purchases with the Chase Freedom Unlimited® card.

-If you need to carry a balance, the Chase Freedom Unlimited® offers an introductory 0% APR for 15 months on purchases and balance transfers (after that, it's a 16.49% - 25.24% Variable APR).
-However, there is a 3% fee (minimum $5) on all balance transfers made within the first 60 days.
-After that, the balance transfer fee increases to 5% (minimum $5).
+If you need to carry a balance, the Chase Freedom Unlimited® offers an introductory 0% Intro APR for 15 months on purchases (after that, it's a 14.99 - 23.74% Variable APR).

 It is best to avoid carrying a balance because credit card interest rates can be high.
 But the introductory 0% APR offer is a great way to save money in the right situation.
-You can transfer a balance from a high-interest credit card to pay it off before the promotional APR expires.
-Or, you can make purchases that you need extra time to pay off, such as a home improvement project or college tuition.
+You can make purchases that you need extra time to pay off, such as a home improvement project or college tuition.

 ValuePenguin's verdict: Valuable rewards on everyday purchases